-The scholarship is already available on five continents in almost 80 countries and territories, attracting more than 5000 international students each year.
+The scholarship is already available on five continents in almost 90 countries and territories, attracting nearly 5000 international students each year.
 Applicants are offered more than 600 full degree programmes, covering all higher education fields at all degree levels, including part-time and doctoral programmes.